microsoft/wpa/.github/developer_guide.md

 2. **tidyverse**
 3. **roxygen2**

-Once these are all installed, you should be ready to roll!
+Once these are all installed, you should be ready to get started.

 ## Design Principles